 The closing of these contemplated transactions is subject to due diligence clear title.
 We believe that our revenues will cover our operating costs over the next 12 months; however, our majority shareholder has agreed to advance us necessary working capital, if necessary.
-We currently have one officer and a sole director.
-These individuals allocate time and personal resources to us on a part-time basis and devote approximately 40 hours per week to us.
+We currently have directors.
+These individuals allocate time and personal resources to us and devote approximately 40 hours each, per week to us.

-As of the date of this Report, we have 26,237,125 shares of \$0.001 par value common stock issued and outstanding, which is owned by 76 shareholders.
-We have 520,400 shares of our Series 1 convertible preferred stock issued and outstanding as of December 31, 2022, which is held by 14 shareholders.
-The aggregate market value of our common stock based on the most recent price quoted on the OTC Markets of \$0.21 per share is \$5,509,796.
-Our accumulated deficit as of December 31, 2022 is \$1,740,795.
+As of the date of this Report, we have 26,237,125 shares of \$0.001 par value common stock issued and outstanding, which is owned by 57 shareholders.
+We have 520,400 shares of our Series 1 convertible preferred stock issued and outstanding as of December 31, 2023, which is held by 9 shareholders.
+The aggregate market value of our common stock based on the most recent price quoted on the OTC Markets of \$0.06 per share is \$1,574,228.
+Our accumulated deficit as of December 31, 2023 is \$2,120,903.